 Authentic Carne Asada Recipe

-This tender Carne Asada recipe is flavorful and proof that sometimes all you need is a few simple ingredients to make a delicious steak dinner.
-Juicy grilled flank steak full of incredible Mexican flavors makes this carne asada the best you’ve ever had!
+This tender, delicious, and authentic Carne Asada recipe is proof that sometimes all you need are a few simple ingredients to make a restaurant-quality steak dinner.
+Juicy grilled flank steak full of incredible Mexican flavors makes this homemade carne asada the best you’ve ever had!

 Flank steak slices

-You probably know Carne Asada as a meal you order at your favorite Mexican restaurant.
-When you take your first bite, it seems like one of those dishes that you just can’t make at home.
-You think to yourself – there is just no way you could recreate that, it tastes soooooo good.
+You probably know carne asada as a meal you order at your favorite Mexican restaurant, especially in the form of delicious carne asada tacos.
+It might seem like one of those dishes that you just can’t make at home because it tastes too good to be true.

 Think again!
-Here I will give you a fool-proof recipe for the best carne asada with the perfect marinade.
-All you’ll need is some citrus, jalapeno, garlic, vinegar, and a few seasonings.
+Here, I’ll share a fool-proof recipe for the best carne asada, complete with a perfect marinade that ensures authentic Mexican flavors.
+To achieve amazing results, all you’ll need are some citrus, jalapeno, garlic, vinegar, and a few seasonings.

-• Bursting with flavor.
-Though it needs to marinate for just 2 hours, this carne asada recipe is just bursting with flavor.
-Between the citrus, seasonings, jalapeno, and garlic, there’s always a new flavor to make your mouth water.
+• Delicious.
+Because it marinates for 2 hours, this steak recipe turns out super flavorful.
+Between the citrus, jalapeno, and garlic, there’s always a new flavor to make your mouth water.

 • Super easy.
-Carne asada might be one of the easiest Mexican dishes out there to prepare.
-All you need to do is combine the carne asada seasoning, allow the meat to marinate, and grill to perfection.
+This easy carne asada recipe might be one of the simplest Mexican dishes to prepare, along with garlic guajillo steak.
+All you need to do is combine the marinade ingredients, allow the meat to marinate, and finally, grill it.

 • Versatile.
-Carne asada can be served as the entree with a few sides or added to tacos, burritos, quesadillas, salads, and more.
+Flavorful carne asada can be served as an entree with a few sides or added to lomo saltado, tacos, steak quesadillas, salads, and more.

 What You’ll Need